cookiesncream716/helloWorld2/README.md

 ### STAGE 4 - Add text that tells how many times the button has been clicked

-1. Create the text that will tell users how many times the button has been clicked.
 A way to keep track of the number of times the button is clicked is needed.
 The index variable is doing this already, so the name can be changed to this.count or left this.index.
 If it is changed to this.count, make sure it is changed everywhere.

+1. Create the text that will tell users how many times the button has been clicked.
 It will need to be hidden when the page loads, and it will also need to be an instance variable so that the updateText function has access to it.
+Don't foret to add it to box.

 ```
 this.countText = Gem.Text()